ShuxunZhou/CS611_project/README.md

 ---------------------------------------------------------------------------
 Your directions on how to run the code.
 Make sure to be as thorough as possible!

-1.Go to my github repository named CS611.
+1.Access my GitHub repository named CS611_project.
-2.Filepath /CS611/CS611_hw/src/Main.java to start and run the game.
+2.Filepath /src/Main.java to start and run the game.
-3.Related UML graphs are also in /CS611/CS611_hw.

 ## Input/Output Example
 ---------------------------------------------------------------------------